jochristianto/nextjs-job-board/README.md

 Copyright (c) 2025 Jonathan Christianto

-This code is provided solely for the purpose of evaluating my technical skills as part of a job application process with Konexi.
+This code is provided solely for the purpose of evaluating my technical skills.
 It may not be used, copied, distributed, or disclosed for any other purpose without my explicit written permission.